 The rest of the sideboard was mainly a function of two things: First, Elves is a combo deck and therefore can’t really sideboard much in any matchup—less is more.
 Second, Elves is generally a turn behind most combo decks in speed.
 Thus, we really wanted high impact anti-combo cards.

-At first we were leaning towards Thorn of Amethyst, but then we realized that turn 2 disruption may not be fast enough.
+At first we were leaning towards [card]Thorn of Amethyst[/card], but then we realized that turn 2 disruption may not be fast enough.
 In addition, we already had Therapy for games that went past turn one.
 What we really wanted was some assurance that games would get that far, and [card]Mindbreak Trap[/card] was perfect for that.

-The white splash for the two [card green sun's zenith]Zenith[/card] targets was a late addition, and even though Gaddock Teeg in a deck with Zenith and [card]Natural Order[/card] was a bit of a non-bo, it seemed worth it.
+The white splash for the two [card green sun's zenith]Zenith[/card] targets was a late addition, and even though [card]Gaddock Teeg[/card] in a deck with Zenith and [card]Natural Order[/card] was a bit of a non-bo, it seemed worth it.

-When you do sideboard, the cards that come out most frequently are Priest of Titania, Heritage Druid, and Nettle Sentinel.
+When you do sideboard, the cards that come out most frequently are [card]Priest of Titania[/card], [card]Heritage Druid[/card], and [card]Nettle Sentinel[/card].
 Priest comes out because it is so weak to decks with removal.
 Heritage and Nettle weaken when your opponent is better at shutting down your combo, because they don’t produce mana on their own.
 This makes them worse than the other Elves when you are on the Natural Order plan.
 I can’t stress enough that less is more when sideboarding with this deck.
 Combo decks are not built to handle big changes well.

 There were a few notable moments from the tournament:

 A couple of times during the tournament, I missed an attack with a few Elves.
 This is obviously not something that normally happens.
 Playing Elves is so mentally draining and takes so much concentration, that I forgot to get my pokes in where I could if plan A doesn't work.
-Specifically, when you use [card wirewood symbiote]Symbiote[/card] or Quirion Ranger and turn them upside down, it can be hard to remember to attack with them.
+Specifically, when you use [card wirewood symbiote]Symbiote[/card] or [card]Quirion Ranger[/card] and turn them upside down, it can be hard to remember to attack with them.
 Obviously this was not too costly as I still made Top 8, but it is something to keep in mind.
 Embarrassingly, one example of me missing Symbiote attacks came in my feature match against Sam Black.

 Another interesting game occurred playing for an undefeated record going into the clubhouse.
-My opponent played turn two Rest in Peace, which shut off my Deathrite Shaman.
-On the following turn, he played an Energy Field.
+My opponent played turn two [card]Rest in Peace[/card], which shut off my [card]Deathrite Shaman[/card].
+On the following turn, he played an [card]Energy Field[/card].
 I conceded.
 I don’t think it’s correct to have a maindeck answer to that sort of thing, but it was pretty tilting to know that even if I drew my whole deck I couldn’t win.
 Regardless, I managed to pull out games two and three and take down the match.

-My most interesting match was against back-to-back GP Top 8'er Harry Corvese with BUG Shardless Agent.
-In game one, I used Quirion Ranger, Wirewood Symbiote, Dryad Arbor, and Gaea's Cradle to resolve a Green Sun's Zenith for 7 getting Regal Force.
+My most interesting match was against back-to-back GP Top 8'er Harry Corvese with BUG [card]Shardless Agent[/card].
+In game one, I used [card]Quirion Ranger[/card], [card]Wirewood Symbiote[/card], [card]Dryad Arbor[/card], and [card]Gaea's Cradle[/card] to resolve a [card]Green Sun's Zenith[/card] for 7 getting [card]Regal Force[/card].
 Unfortunately, my Regal drew into all lands.

-Harry killed my Symbiote, but I still had a Regal holding back Harry’s 4/5 Tarmogoyf.
-Harry then ran a Shardless Agent into my Regal Force to get an artifact into the graveyard and pump the 'Goyf.
-I followed up with Deathrite Shaman off the top.
-After a turn, Harry found an Abrupt Decay for it.
-I responded by using my only black mana to remove an instant (since his life total was low) and then tried to remove the Agent as nonchalantly as possible by untapping my Deathrite with Quirion Ranger and activating the green ability.
+Harry killed my Symbiote, but I still had a Regal holding back Harry’s 4/5 [card]Tarmogoyf[/card].
+Harry then ran a [card]Shardless Agent[/card] into my [card]Regal Force[/card] to get an artifact into the graveyard and pump the 'Goyf.
+I followed up with [card]Deathrite Shaman[/card] off the top.
+After a turn, Harry found an [card]Abrupt Decay[/card] for it.
+I responded by using my only black mana to remove an instant (since his life total was low) and then tried to remove the Agent as nonchalantly as possible by untapping my Deathrite with [card]Quirion Ranger[/card] and activating the green ability.

-Fortunately, Harry didn’t notice that I had removed the only artifact in either graveyard and ran his now 4/5 Tarmogoyf into my Regal Force.
+Fortunately, Harry didn’t notice that I had removed the only artifact in either graveyard and ran his now 4/5 [card]Tarmogoyf[/card] into my [card]Regal Force[/card].
 Just as I got distracted using so much mental energy on playing the combo element of the Elves deck, I think Harry got distracted trying to control the combo element of the Elves deck.

-In game two, I had a situation where I resolved a Natural Order with a strong board.
-I had the choice between Craterhoof Behemoth and Progenitus.
-Craterhoof would put Harry to 4 life, leaving me with a Deathrite Shaman ,Quirion Ranger, Dryad Arbor, and the 'Hoof in play.
-Progenitus would still put Harry on a pretty quick clock and he would have to have something like Perish or die.
+In game two, I had a situation where I resolved a [card]Natural Order[/card] with a strong board.
+I had the choice between [card]Craterhoof Behemoth[/card] and [card]Progenitus[/card].
+Craterhoof would put Harry to 4 life, leaving me with a [card]Deathrite Shaman[/card] ,[card]Quirion Ranger[/card], [card]Dryad Arbor[/card], and the 'Hoof in play. [card]Progenitus[/card] would still put Harry on a pretty quick clock and he would have to have something like [card]Perish[/card] or die.

-In game three, I wasn’t about to make the same mistake with Natural Order again.
-I led off with a Deathrite Shaman, which immediately met a Dismember.
-Turn two, I played a Quirion Ranger and a Dryad Arbor and passed the turn.
-Harry was then left with a decision between Abrupt Decay and Hymn to Tourach.
+In game three, I wasn’t about to make the same mistake with [card]Natural Order[/card] again.
+I led off with a [card]Deathrite Shaman[/card], which immediately met a [card]Dismember[/card].
+Turn two, I played a [card]Quirion Ranger[/card] and a [card]Dryad Arbor[/card] and passed the turn.
+Harry was then left with a decision between [card]Abrupt Decay[/card] and [card]Hymn to Tourach[/card].

 He chose Hymn, since he thought there was no risk of anything too bad happening.
 Little did he know, this play put him at 5/6 to lose the game on the spot.
-My four-card hand contained 2 Natural Orders, meaning he would have to hit a 2/4 followed by a 1/3 to prevent me from casting Natural Order on the following turn.
+My four-card hand contained 2 [card]Natural Order[/card]s, meaning he would have to hit a 2/4 followed by a 1/3 to prevent me from casting [card]Natural Order[/card] on the following turn.

-It's incredibly gross that you can cast Natural Order off just a Forest, a Dryad Arbor, and a Quirion Ranger.
-The Hymn missed, and Progenitus took down the game.
+It's incredibly gross that you can cast [card]Natural Order[/card] off just a Forest, a [card]Dryad Arbor[/card], and a [card]Quirion Ranger[/card].
+The Hymn missed, and [card]Progenitus[/card] took down the game.
 Afterwards Harry and I asked a bunch of people what they would do in Harry’s spot.
 There was no consensus.

 The last really memorable game still stings: game one of the Top 8 against Pat Cox with Jund.

-I led with a Quirion Ranger, and Pat led with Thoughtseize taking a [card green sun's zenith]Zenith[/card].
-After drawing for my turn, my hand was Wirewood Symbiote, Heritage Druid, and a bunch of lands including a fetch.
+I led with a [card]Quirion Ranger[/card], and Pat led with [card]Thoughtseize[/card] taking a [card green sun's zenith]Zenith[/card].
+After drawing for my turn, my hand was [card]Wirewood Symbiote[/card], [card]Heritage Druid[/card], and a bunch of lands including a fetch.

-It seems like the first play would make [card glimpse of nature]Glimpse[/card] a worse topdeck, but I can simply return a Heritage Druid at the end of Pat’s turn to make Glimpse still strong in line #1.
+It seems like the first play would make [card glimpse of nature]Glimpse[/card] a worse topdeck, but I can simply return a [card]Heritage Druid[/card] at the end of Pat’s turn to make Glimpse still strong in line #1.

 The big advantage to only playing Symbiote is that it leaves me an opening to play a fetchland.
-The fetch can get Dryad Arbor, which would allow me to make additional mana with the Ranger on the following turn.
+The fetch can get [card]Dryad Arbor[/card], which would allow me to make additional mana with the Ranger on the following turn.

-Of course, I drew Natural Order for my turn, and was unable to cast it because I made play #1, and was a mana short.
-Pat had the Thoughtseize, which he of course used to take the Order.
+Of course, I drew [card]Natural Order[/card] for my turn, and was unable to cast it because I made play #1, and was a mana short.
+Pat had the [card]Thoughtseize[/card], which he of course used to take the Order.
 From there, he easily won the game.
 While I still don’t believe my play was wrong, it is frustrating to know that a different line of play almost assuredly would have won the game.

 One random thing that came up twice in this match is that [card]Birchlore Rangers[/card] has morph.
-This isn’t particularly relevant, both because the face-up side is usually better, and because it’s a 1-of so you don’t draw it very much, but it is certainly worth keeping in mind as an option when you absolutely need a 2/2 (or they have Engineered Plague on Elf out).
+This isn’t particularly relevant, both because the face-up side is usually better, and because it’s a 1-of so you don’t draw it very much, but it is certainly worth keeping in mind as an option when you absolutely need a 2/2 (or they have [card]Engineered Plague[/card] on Elf out).